eboyce452/django_conf/README.md

 *Will update urls.py in main directory to import views.py from your app

+*will automatically make a templatetags directory and an init.py file

 # Changes to settings.py-tpl (django --> conf --> project_template --> project_name --> settings.py-tpl):

 *Automatically creates variables for TEMPLATES_DIR and STATIC_DIR